Senate adopts Zainab Alert, Response and Recovery Act 2020

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Senate on Wednesday approved by a majority the much-awaited Zainab Alert, Response and Recovery Act, 2020, while Jamaat-e-Islami voted against the legislation and PML-N senators wanted amendments to it, questioning the haste in passage of the bill.
+ISLAMABAD: The Senate Wednesday approved by a majority the much-awaited Zainab Alert, Response and Recovery Act, 2020, as Jamaat-e-Islami voted against the legislation while PML-N senators wanted amendments to it, questioning haste in passage of the bill.

 They insisted, “without Qisas, we will not vote in favour of the bill and would stage a walkout from the House”.
 State Minister for Parliamentary Affairs Ali Muhammad Khan assured JI that they might bring an amendment and the government would support it.

-He revealed that Prime Minister Imran Khan had Senate adopts Zainab Alert, Response and Recovery Act 2020 twice said in the federal cabinet meeting that the convict, involved in rape of children, should be awarded death sentence.
+He revealed that Prime Minister Imran Khan had twice said in the federal cabinet meeting that the convict, involved in rape of children, should be awarded death sentence.
 He also added that the National Assembly had already adopted resolution for public hanging of the convict but PPP Chairman Bilawal Bhutto Zardari opposed it.
 “It is a matter related to our children’s life and honour, amendment should be introduced,” he remarked.

 Jamiat Ulema-e-Islam-Fazl’s (JUI-F) Molvi Faiz Muhammad also supported the JI contention and said that the Islamic law already envisaged Qisas as punishment for rape and murder.